rdmpage/inat_comp_2018/readme.md

 This repository https://github.com/rdmpage/inat_comp_2018 is a fork of https://github.com/juancprzs/inat_comp_2018, which itself is a fork of the original repository https://github.com/macaodha/inat_comp_2018.
 I have updated the original README to reflect my own experience getting this code to work on an Apple MacBook Pro with an M1 chip.

+The original code includes the ability to format the output for the [iNaturalist Challenge at FGVC5 on Kaggle](https://www.kaggle.com/competitions/inaturalist-2018/data).

 #### Apple Mac version

 A few tweaks are required to get this code to work.
-I am using  version 3.11.3 of python on an Apple MacBook Pro running macOS Ventura 13.4.
-Some of the changes are because the libraries used by this code have changed, others are because I’m running on a Mac.
+I am using  Python 3.11.3 on an Apple MacBook Pro running macOS Ventura 13.4.
+Some of the changes are because the libraries used by the original code have changed, others are because I’m running on a Mac.
 These all seem straightforward, but some involved a fair amount of hair pulling and teeth gnashing (partly reflecting that I am a newbie to both Python and machine learning).

-- set data source and training/validation/test splits to my files
+- change `workers` from 10 to 8, and `batch_size` from 64 to 32.- set data source and training/validation/test splits to my files
 - change type `np.int` to `int`
 - replace call to `view` function with `replace`
 - use Apple Metal (`mps` device)
 - remove `.module` keys from `state_dict` so model can be saved and read correctly
-- change `workers` from 10 to 8, and `batch_size` from 64 to 32.

 Once running, for larger data sets the program would quit complaining: `OSError: [Errno 24] Too many open files`.
 This can be fixed by finding out the system limit for open files (`ulimit -n`), which on my Mac was 256, then increasing that limit, e.g.: `ulimit -n 1024`